Military history of the Jin dynasty and the Sixteen Kingdoms: Later Zhao (319–350)

 Later Zhao was a Xiongnu/Jie kingdom founded by Shi Le in 319.
 The Jie were likely originally a Central Asian people and were described as having deep-set eyes, high nose bridges, and heavy facial hair.
 They also believed in Zoroastrianism.

 Shi Le was a Xiongnu raised among the Jie tribes of southern Shanxi.
 At an early age he was seized by the Jin governor of Bing Province and sold into slavery.
 At some point Shi Le gained his freedom and became involved with a group of brigands who specialized in stealing horses from the imperial pastures.
 Together they formed a large following made up of escaped slaves and outlaws.
 During the War of the Eight Princes, they plundered south of the Yellow River, but suffered defeat at the hands of a Jin army.
 Shi Le then entered the service of Liu Yuan and became a major warlord in the northeast.
 When Liu Yuan died and Liu Yao moved the capital to Chang'an, proclaiming himself King of Zhao, Shi Le did the same in his territory.
 In 328, Liu Yao attacked Shi Le's holdings in Pingyang and took it after a siege lasting 100 days.
 Judging that Liu Yao's forces had been sufficiently weakened, Shi Le led an army of 27,000 cavalry and 60,000 foot soldiers against him.
-Liu Yao was completely defeated and in 329, Shi Le annexed Former Zhao.
+Liu Yao was completely defeated and in 329, Shi Le annexed Han-Zhao.

 Shi Le died in 333 and was succeeded by his son Shi Hong, who was soon deposed by his cousin, Shi Hu, in 334.
 Shi Hu put to work enormous numbers of men on his palace complexes, dug up the tombs of former emperors for treasure, and was apparently addicted to his harem and hunting.
 At one point he had a quarrel with his heir apparent and killed him as well as his 26 children.
 They were buried in a single coffin.

 Shi Hu died in 349 and was succeeded by Shi Zun.
 Shi Zun reigned for 33 days before his brother, Shi Jian, deposed him.
 Shi Jian reigned for 183 days before he was also deposed, by Shi Zhi, who lasted 103 days.
 Shi Zhi was ousted by Shi Min, an adopted nephew of Han Chinese origin.
 In reality, Shi Min had already been de facto ruler of Later Zhao since Shi Hu died.
 Shi Min then changed his name back to Ran Min, creating the kingdom of Wei in 350.
 Ran Min committed genocide on the Jie people, whose features made them physically distinct from the rest of the population.
 “The dead numbered more than 200,000.
 Corpses were piled outside the city walls, where they were all eaten by jackals, wolves, and wild dogs.”